matthewyang204/NotepadEE/macOS/README.md

 1. Clone the repository and navigate to the macOS folder inside of it
 2. Run `sh autogen.sh` to automatically configure and build
 3. Select a compiler.
 You can type `pyinstaller` or `nuitka`.
 4. You need to select the architecture that you want if you select nuitka.
+Note that you cannot cross compile unless you are running the universal version of Python obtained from Python.org's download page.
 5. After you're done compiling, you can use `sudo make install` to install.

 # Opening files